 (Note comment on the northern latitude in the #COVID19 section.)
 If any readers attend on of these shindigs, I’d love to hear about it!

 “The Stakes Feel Higher Than Ever As The Education Secretary Welcomes Students Back” [NPR].
 “So Cardona’s job is two-fold: to use his bully pulpit to push schools and, in some cases, state leaders to adopt the kinds of strong safety measures recommended by the Centers for Disease Control and Prevention, and to reassure anxious parents, caregivers and educators that, with those measures in place, kids can — and should — return to school.” • Tough?
 Lol.
-To be fair: “At every stop, Cardona will almost certainly talk up the enormous infusion of federal funding schools have received since the pandemic began, including in the American Rescue Plan, which carried a roughly $122 billion lifeline to help schools pay for everything from improved and extra staffing to summer school and tutoring for children to recover some of the learning time they may have lost during the pandemic.”
+To be fair: “At every stop, Cardona will almost certainly talk up the enormous infusion of federal funding schools have received since the pandemic began, including in the American Rescue Plan, which carried a roughly $122 billion lifeline to help schools pay for everything from improved ventilation and extra staffing to summer school and tutoring for children to recover some of the learning time they may have lost during the pandemic.”
 And: When several states banned schools from requiring that students wear masks, the secretary announced his department would investigate them for potentially violating the civil rights of students with disabilities.
 When Florida withheld the salaries of some school officials who defied the state’s mask mandate ban, Cardona unveiled a grant to cover the costs.”

 UPDATE “Gottlieb: ‘Nobody knows’ origins of six-foot social-distancing recommendation” [The Hill].
 “Former Food and Drug Administration (FDA) commissioner Scott Gottlieb said on Sunday that “nobody knows” the origins of the six-foot social-distancing recommendation.
 During an appearance on CBS’s “Face The Nation,” Gottlieb told host Margaret Brennan that the recommendation was arbitrary, saying that the Biden administration asked the Centers for Disease Control and Prevention (CDC) to change its guidelines from six feet to three feet in an effort to re-open schools last spring.
 ‘Nobody knows where it came from.
 Most people assume that the six feet of distance, the recommendation for keeping six feet apart, comes out of some old studies related to flu, where droplets don’t travel more than six feet,’ Gottlieb told Brennan.” • No mention of aerosols from Gottlieb?
 And what business is the CDC in, anyhow?